phylotastic/phylo_webservices/Phylo_Dockers/tree_retrieval/README.md

 docker images
 ``

-**4.** Run the docker image by mapping exposed docker port 80 to internal service port 5052 by using the following command.
-If port 80 is already in use by another app, then just replace the port number 80 with another port number.
+**4.** Run the docker image by mapping exposed docker port 5052 to internal service port 5052 by using the following command.

 ``
-docker run -p 80:5052 tree_retrieval:v0.0.1
+docker run -p 5052:5052 tree_retrieval:v0.0.1
 ``

 **5.** Now test the service using the following commands: